adcimon/cheatsheets/streaming/README.md

 ## Synchronization

-Audio-video synchronization is critical in any multimedia system, especially in real-time applications.
-Desynchronization (often called "lip-sync error") is one of the most noticeable and annoying issues for users.
+Audio-video synchronization is critical in any multimedia system, especially in real-time streaming applications.
+Desynchronization (often called lip-sync error) is one of the most noticeable and annoying issues for users as a result of audio and video drifting out of sync and is caused by variable network delay and jitter, packet loss and retransmissions, or asynchronous decoding and buffering.

 ### 1. Timestamp-based Synchronization